What Is Infidelity?

 Whether born into a person or learned throughout life, resilience is the conqueror of prolonged sorrow.
 Though grief must not be denied, those who are lucky enough to be more resilient can endure it without falling prey to extended emotional heartbreak.

-Resilience after betrayal is also buoyed up by the kind of social support a person has access to.
+Resilience after a betrayal is also buoyed up by the kind of social support a person has access to.
 When infidelity is discovered, it is easy for traumatized partners to lose sight of their own worth.
 Authentic, caring, and responsive others are able to remind them of who they were before the trauma and help them to regain emotional stability.

 Sadly, the most common excuse many unfaithful partners give when they stray is that they were unable to get their needs met in the relationship.
 Those accusations increase the anguish of the betrayed partner.